 What is Clear Access Clear Waters?

 - More than 2.1 million adults and children go paddling at least once a year, and it’s growing in popularity among all ages and abilities.
+Estimates suggest that similar numbers now enjoy outdoor swimming in lakes and rivers all across the UK.

 How can you help?